 There are a myriad of different types of fridges to suit everyone from the music lover to the nostalgist or the sci-fi fan.

 Check out my take on man cave fridges here which includes the Marshall mini fridge shown right.

 14 Super cool design ideas for a man cave bar on a budget

 There are many ideas for making a man cave bar on a shoestring budget.
 Keep in mind that these mostly involve DIY projects though so you will have to be willing to get your hands dirty.

 The type of budget required and the amount of work it involves will depend mostly on the size of your man cave and the size of the bar you intend to build.
 So, I have split the ideas into 2 categories:

 - Small sized man cave bar ideas for those with extremely limited space.

 - Medium to large sized man cave bar ideas.
 These will appeal to most of my readers.

-Small sized man cave bars
+7 Awesome budget ideas for small sized budget man cave bars